Ricky Martin’s anti-gay, alleged ex-boyfriend is running for president in Mexico

 South Carolina Senator Tim Scott isn’t the only unmarried, middle aged man with long-shot presidential aspirations.

-Ricky Martin‘s rumored ex-boyfriend, Eduardo Verástegui, has filed paperwork to run for president of Mexico as independent candidate in the country’s June 2024 elections, according to Newsweek.
+Ricky Martin‘s rumored ex-boyfriend, Eduardo Verástegui, has filed paperwork to run for president of Mexico as an independent candidate in the country’s June 2024 elections, according to Newsweek.

 Verástegui, who enjoyed a brief moment in the Hollywood spotlight starring in Jennifer Lopez‘s “Ain’t That Funny” video in 2001 and alongside Sofia Vergara in the 2003 rom-com Chasing Papi, has since become a right-wing troll who campaigns for MAGA loons and routinely spews anti-gay vitriol on social media.